Stevia is a natural non-caloric sweetener that’s an increasingly popular alternative to artificial sweeteners and table sugar.

 While you’re not going to bake with it, this is still undoubtedly the top choice for most other users.

-If you want a high quality stevia extract that comes in a large volume but not in a bag, Kiva Organic Stevia is a good choice.
+If you want a high quality stevia extract that comes in powder form, MicroIngredients Stevia is the perfect choice.
 These eight ounce tubs contain plenty of stevia to keep you well-stocked for weeks.

-On top of that, the stevia leaves used to make this stevia extract are organically certified and grown in the United States, which is not very common among other stevia products.
-Kiva Organic Stevia is a great option for those who need a lot of stevia on hand.
+On top of that, the stevia leaves used to make this stevia extract are organically certified, making it a great option for those who value purity.

 3. NOW Better Stevia